SyncProxy/sync-client/README.md

 default: "IndexedDB"

 **dbName**
-Name of your embedded database in mobile app
+Name of your embedded database in mobile app.
 default: "SyncProxy"

 **protocol**